Command Tables

 macros which define all known RFC FTP protocol commands.
 This name

-can also be the special macro C_ANY
+can also be the special macro C_ANY, which receives

 all commands.